poolshark-protocol/fin-token/README.md

 This token is an implementation of xERC20 using Solady's ERC-20 as a base.

-This follows the specification detailed in the [ERC-7281 Ethereum Magicians post](https://ethereum-magicians.org/t/erc-7281-sovereign-bridged-tokens/14979).
+The specification for xERC20 is detailed in the [ERC-7281 Ethereum Magicians post](https://ethereum-magicians.org/t/erc-7281-sovereign-bridged-tokens/14979) by Arjun Bhuptani.

 ### What's New
 xERC20s are natively crosschain without compromises.
 This makes your token: